OfficeDev/office-js-docs-pr/docs/excel/custom-functions-best-practices.md

 If your add-in fails to register, [verify that SSL certificates are correctly configured](https://github.com/OfficeDev/generator-office/blob/master/src/docs/ssl.md) for the web server that's hosting your add-in application.

-If you are testing your add-in in Office 2016 desktop, you can enable [runtime logging](../testing/troubleshoot-manifest.md#use-runtime-logging-to-debug-your-add-in) to debug issues with your add-in's XML manifest file as well as several installation and runtime conditions.
+If you are testing your add-in in Office on Windows desktop, you can enable [runtime logging](../testing/troubleshoot-manifest.md#use-runtime-logging-to-debug-your-add-in) to debug issues with your add-in's XML manifest file as well as several installation and runtime conditions.

 ## Mapping function names to JSON metadata